samling/raspi-cam-sync/README.md

 `python main.py`

-*Note*: that you main run into some permissions errors related to access to /dev/mem, in which case add your user to the gpio group with `sudo usermod -aG gpio username` and optionally change permissions on /dev/gpiomem:
+*Note*: You main run into some permissions errors related to access to /dev/mem, in which case add your user to the gpio group with `sudo usermod -aG gpio username` and optionally change permissions on /dev/gpiomem:

 `sudo chown root:gpio /dev/gpiomem`

 `sudo chmod g+rw /dev/gpiomem`

 This will toggle pin 11 between high and low, and on each trigger it should call the camera to take a photo.